Thoovanathumbikal: Legacy

 Although a commercial failure at the time of release, Thoovanathumbikal is considered to be one of the greatest and unforgettable Malayalam films of all time and enjoys a cult status even decades after its release.
 In a 2013 online poll, IBN Live listed it as the 8th greatest Indian film of all time.
 The poll was conducted as part of the celebrations of Indian cinema completing 100 years.
-The poll constituted a list of 100 films from different Indian languages.
+It constituted a list of 100 films from different Indian languages.

 The film's famous thematic "Clara-Jayakrishnan" background score was reused in the 2011 film Beautiful.
 In the 2012 film Trivandrum Lodge, Babu Namboothiri reprised his role as Thangal, a professional pimp.

 Set in Thrissur, the film displays the typical Malayali bachelor lifestyle in many scenes.
-One such scene where Mohanlal invites Ashokan for a lemonade drink and straight away gets in to the city bar, has now become an iconic call sign for a drink offer between Malayalis.
+One such scene where Mohanlal invites Ashokan for a lemonade drink and straight away gets into the city bar, has now become an iconic call sign for a drink offer between Malayalis.

 Thoovanathumbikal is considered, by many, to be the most romantic movie ever made in Malayalam cinema history.
-The film deals with the most intense human emotions of love and lust.
+The film deals with intense human emotions of love and lust.
 Years after its release, the movie has turned into a cult classic, especially among the youth.